Reading literacy achievement: senior secondary schooling

 The Programme for International Student Assessment (PISA) study assessed 15 year-old students’ reading ability on accessing and retrieving information, integrating and interpreting texts, and reflection and evaluation.

 The Item Response Theory (IRT) scaling approach and plausible values methodology is used in PISA.
-This involved estimating the parameters for each item and examining the background characteristics of the students.
+This involved estimating the parameters for each item (question) and examining the background characteristics of the students.
 From this, estimates of proficiency for each student and IRT scales for reporting student achievement were generated; in aggregate and for each major content domain.
 Finally, the resulting values were placed on a reporting scale in PISA 2000 with a mean of 500 and standard deviation of 100.
-Subsequent cycles (2003, 2006 and 2009) were anchored against the PISA 2000 scale.
-This enables a comparison to be made between the reading literacy achievement of 15 year-old students in each of 2000, 2003, 2006 and 2009.
+Subsequent cycles (2003, 2006, 2009 and 2012) were anchored against the PISA 2000 scale.
+This enables a comparison to be made between the reading literacy achievement of 15 year-old students in each of 2000, 2003, 2006, 2009 and 2012.

 The IRT analysis provided a common scale on which the performances of students within and across countries may be compared.

 Each student has 5 estimates of ability called plausible value (PV1-PV5).
-The plausible values represent a set of random values for each student selected at random from an estimated ability distribution of students with similar item response patterns and backgrounds.
+For each student the plausible values represent a set of random from the estimated ability distribution of students with similar item response patterns and backgrounds.
 They are intended to provide good estimates of parameters of student populations, for example, country mean scores, rather than estimates of individual student proficiency.

 For any group of 15 year-old students, for example, the New Zealand Population, Māori, or Girls, the numerator and denominator are defined as follows: